dgrisafe/rookie-researcher/Zotero | Citation Management Recommendations.md

 All citations of interest in Zotero can be placed in a folder and exported in any format (APA, MLA, Nature, etc.).

+## R Markdown Integration

+Use the YAML header in a `.Rmd` file to connect a style file (.csl) with a list of BibTeX references (.bib).

+Detailed instructions are available in the [YAML Headers in Rmd](https://github.com/dgrisafe/rookie-researcher/blob/main/Data%20Science%20Workflow.md#yaml-headers-in-rmd) section of my Data Science Workflow.

 ## Advanced Zotero Plugins